When penalties are charged for late or incorrect Stamp Duty Reserve Tax (SDRT) notices, and how these penalties are worked out.

 - carelessness - for example, a mistake on the SDRT notice

 - deliberate - you submitted an SDRT notice that you knew was incorrect

 - deliberate and concealed - such as intentionally sending incorrect information and taking steps to hide the error

 Negotiating an agreement with HMRC

-You’ll have the chance to say why you think the penalty should be reduced and to negotiate an agreement with HMRC about how much it should be.
+You’ll have the chance to say why you think the penalty should be reduced and to negotiate an agreement with us about how much it should be.
 In most cases agreements are reached and you’ll be asked to confirm the agreement in writing by signing and returning a formal letter.

-If you can’t reach an agreement
+If you cannot reach an agreement

 Appealing against a penalty